You’re Ready To Sharpen Your Focus

 - You might want to register for June SAT Subject Test.
 These are one-hour exams testing you on academic subjects that you have already completed.
 Among the many to choose from are biology, chemistry, foreign languages and physics.
 Many colleges require or recommend one or more of the SAT Subject Tests for admission or placement.
 You can take SAT Subject Tests when you have successfully completed the corresponding course in high school study (B+ average or better).
 Talk to your teachers and counselor about which tests to take.

-- See Mrs. W with college and career questions.
+- See Mrs. Cameron with college and career questions.